-When your devices are connected to the internet, they receive an IP address.
+When a device connects to the internet, it receives an IP address.
 This allows other devices on the internet to know which computer sent a request for information, so they know who to respond to.
 It works great, and it’s the base technology that powers the routing of information on the internet.

-There are multiple ways to hide your true IP address while on the internet, and in this article, I’ll go over each one, and discuss the pros and cons of each method.
-I’ll also explain what an IP address is, what it does and why you should care about the whole process.
+There are multiple ways to hide your true IP address while on the internet, and in this article, we’ll go over each one and discuss the pros and cons of each method.
+We’ll also explain what an IP address is, what it does, and why you should care about the whole process.

 What’s an IP Address?

 An IP address is a unique 32-bit number that is assigned to a connected device, which allows other devices on the internet to identify it.
-This all works much like the address that’s been assigned to your home or where you work.
+This all works much like the address of your home or where you work.

-An IP address is assigned in the following format: x.x.x.x, where the value of x can be a number from 0 to 255.
-(This is known as the IPv4 format.
-There is also another format for IP addresses, known as the IPv6 format, that will allow a much greater number of connected devices to be identified, but that is an article for another day.)
+An IP address is assigned in the following format: x.x.x.x, where the value of x can be any number from 0 to 255 (this is known as the IPv4 format).
+There is also another format for IP addresses, known as the IPv6 format, that allows an even greater number of connected devices to be identified, but that is an article for another day.

-Now, if Mr. Clark Kent expects to receive snail mail at his physical address, he has to let everyone know that the address is “344 Clinton St., Apt. #3B, Metropolis.”
+Now, if Mr Clark Kent expects to receive snail mail at his physical address, he has to let everyone know that his address is “344 Clinton St., Apt. #3B, Metropolis”.
 If he wants to send and receive information from the internet, his connected device will need an address, too.

-I mentioned before that each IP address is unique.
-It needs to be that way, since if two devices tried to use the same address, there would be an address conflict, and other devices wouldn’t know where to send the information to.
+We mentioned before that each IP address is unique.
+It needs to be that way since if two devices tried to use the same address, there would be an address conflict, and other devices wouldn’t know where to send the information to.

-The primary takeaway: an IP address identifies your computer or connected device on the internet and can be used to narrow down your physical location.
+The primary takeaway: an IP address identifies your computer or connected device on the internet, and it can be used to narrow down your physical location.
 Keep this in mind — it’ll make things easier to understand in the sections following this one.

 If someone can view your IP address, they can actually get a really good idea of what your physical location is.
 They might not be able to find your front door, but they can narrow your location down to your zip code.

-Have you ever visited a website and saw advertising on the site showing ads for local merchants and services?
-The local used car lot didn’t pay to have its ads shown all over the world - that’s a waste of money.
+Have you ever visited a website and seen advertising on the site, showing ads for local merchants and services?
+The local used car lot didn’t pay to have its ads shown all over the world.
 Instead, those ads are geographically targeted to a particular area.
 But how do they know where you are?

 That is only a little bit creepy.
-Your IP address can be used to target you for advertising, special offers, localized content and much more – including DDoS attacks, but more about that later.
+Your IP address can be used to target you for advertising, special offers, localized content, and much more – including DDoS and SWATTING attacks, but more about that later.

-Your own government could also be blocking certain websites and services, whether it’s out of a misguided desire to keep their citizens pure of heart or simply to keep them from information that would allow them to realize what is really going on inside their own borders.
+Your own government could even be blocking certain websites and services, whether out of a misguided desire to keep their citizens pure of heart or simply to keep them from information that would allow them to realize what’s really going on inside their own borders.

-As if roadblocks to Netflix, Hulu and other services being put up by your employers or your country’s government weren’t bad enough, the services themselves often put up roadblocks as well!
+As if roadblocks that your employer or your country’s government put up weren’t bad enough, the services themselves often put up roadblocks as well.

 If you’re online, someone is attempting to track you.

-Everyone from your Internet Service Provider (ISP), to the government and law enforcement, to the suspicious-looking guy or gal at the next table down at the coffee shop – someone is looking to track your online activities, and in the case of the shifty coffee shop folks, steal your valuable personal and business-related information.
+Whether it’s your Internet Service Provider (ISP), the government and law enforcement, or the suspicious-looking guy or gal at the next table down at the coffee shop – someone is looking to track your online activities.

 If you live in the United States, your ISP can sell information about your browsing habits to third parties without your permission.